Half Day Private Guided Seattle City Tour with lunch on the Waterfront

 Seattle is Famous for its Glass Making.

 This may be your Once-in-a-lifetime to try your hand at Glass Blowing.
 A step-by-step process with skilled and kind instructors.
 You'll meet the Masters and create your own personal Molten Glass Paperweight sculpture or Glass-blown Globe - which will be shipped to you after it anneals (cures).
+In addition, you will visit Chihuly Garden and Glass Museum in Seattle.

 Beginners will Succeed